Richard S. Kling

 Clinical Professor of Law

 Professor Kling received his bachelor's degree from the University of Illinois and his law degree in 1971 from Northwestern University.
-After graduating, he joined the Cook County Public Defender's Office, where he was a member of the Special Homicide Task Force.
+After graduating, he joined the Cook County Public Defender's Office, where from 1976 to 1981 he was a member of the Special Homicide Task Force.
+Professor Kling has tried hundreds of murder cases, including 28 capital cases, and continues to have an active criminal practice in state and federal courts around the country.

 Professor Kling joined the faculty of the law school in 1981, having previously taught trial advocacy at Northwestern University School of Law.
 He also taught for the Illinois Defender Project's intensive training programs for lawyers, lectured at Northwestern's Short Course for Defense Lawyers, and has been a faculty member of the National Institute for Trial Advocacy.